probing-lab/mora/README.md

 4. You can run any single of the benchmarks using scripts in '/script' folder, e.g. "python3.7 scripts/run_benchmark_stutteringA_2.py" for 'stutteringA' program with goal '2'.
 Output will be stored as 'txt_NAME_TIMESTAMP' in the 'out' folder.

-*RUN ON OWN PROGRAMS
+# Run on own programs

 The easiest way to run Mora on your own program is to create a file containing the program.
 The program should follow format as described in the paper.
 TL;DR version below, also check programs in 'benchmarks' folder for examples.

 1. Open terminal in in the main 'mora/' folder.
 2. Run "python3.7" command.
-3.Run "from mora.mora import mora".
+3. Run "from mora.mora import mora".
 4. You can run mora by running following: "mora(INPUT, GOAL, input_format=INPUT_FORMAT, output_format=OUTPUT_FORMAT)",
 where:
 INPUT: either path to your program (if input_format="file" - default option), or your program as a string (if input_format="string").
 If program from a file is used, path should can be absolute, or relative w.r.t. the main 'mora' folder.